null

 What Does A Coaxial Cable Look Like?

-1. Center Conductor/Core: Usually a single copper or copper-coated steel wire responsible for carrying the RF signals.
+1. Center Conductor/Core: Usually a single copper or copper-coated steel wire responsible for carrying RF signals.

 2. Dielectric Insulator: Surrounds the core and keeps a consistent distance between the center conductor and the next layer.
 It's often made of plastic.

-3. Braided Shield: Wraps around the insulator.
-It's usually made of woven copper, aluminum, or other metals.
-Its role is to cancel out external electromagnetic interference.
-Some coaxial cables feature multiple layers of shielding for enhanced protection.
+3. Braided Shield: Wraps around the insulator, usually made of woven copper, aluminum, or other metals.
+It cancels out external electromagnetic interference.
+Some cables feature multiple layers of shielding for enhanced protection.

 4. Jacket (Rubber Wrapper): Encapsulates and shields all components.
 Its rating (more on this later) indicates where the cable can be installed.